braamvandyk/FlowsheetTools.jl/readme.md

 After the idea came to add "active" unit ops, it occured to me that it would be a really good idea to have all of the components and streams in some form of global structure, rather than a scattering of loose variables.
-This required a significant rewrite and passing the system component list to all streams and the system stream list to all unit ops.
+This required a significant rewrite, followed by another and then yet another, as I refined the user interface.
+We are now at the point where you just define a flowsheet container, which holds all of the components, streams, unit operations, mass balance boundaries etc.
+There is always room for improvement, but at least I now feel that I can show this to people who may want to use the tool.

-Now, you at least have the option to iterate through all components and streams, should you need to do that, and everything in the flowsheet is nice and consistent - one list of components, used in one list of streams.
+Now, you at least have the option to iterate through all components and streams, should you need to do that, and everything in the flowsheet is nice and consistent - one list of components, used in one list of streams, one lost of unit operations etc.

-I sincerely hope this proves to be useful, since it required a lot of rework, including modifying the macros, months after I forgot how I wrote them in the first place :-(

-The streams hold an array of the names of the components actually present, so you don't need a bunch of zero flows for the components not present.
-The system component/stream list is a Dict, indexed on the component names, which is fairly flexible, but I wrapped it in a struct to add validation checks.
-You can't add a stream to the list that uses a different component list than the rest.

-I figured we don't need to squeeze every last nanosecond out of the speed in this specific area, so the Dict is probably fast enough and very user-friendly.
+I am sure that I'll keep on tinkering with this for some time still.
+At the very least to add more reconciliation algorithsm, and maybe a few more unit operations.
+I am VERY open to ideas and collaborators.